yasinmemic/issue-management/README.md

 # issue-management

+This project has improved with Spring Boot and Angular7.

 If you wanna run this project, you should apply the following.

  1- Go to webui directory and run this command 'npm install' 	in Terminal (Alt+F12 for IntelliJ Idea) 'npm install' will have created the node_modules folder in classpath.